pji/blackjack/README.rst

 The primary to-do list for version 0.0.2:

 *   Add more description to CLI help.
-*   Display error when input is invalid.
+*   Display error in TableUI when input is invalid.

 The following features are possible for future versions: